Food Dehydration Storage Maintenance Guide: Troubleshooting Tips

 • Post simple reminder signs at eye level

-• Keep labeled tools in designated spots
+• Keep labeling tools in designated spots

 • Make hand washing and cleaning up part of the routine